shahla4539/Amazon_Vine_Analysis/README.md

 # Percentage of unpaid 5 stars Vine reviews

-The total number of reviews, the number of 5-star reviews, and the percentage 5-star reviews are calculated for all Vine and non-Vine reviews

-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
+# Summary:
+Based on the analysis we did, we did not find any bias reviews in the Vine program.
+If that have been the case then there will be too many paid vine reviews which is not true in this data.
+The number of paid reviews is very lower than the number of unpaid reviews.

 Then, provide one additional analysis that you could do with the dataset to support your statement.

-The written analysis has the following:

-Overview of the analysis of the Vine program:

-The purpose of this analysis is well defined (3 pt)
-Results:

-There is a bulleted list that addresses the three questions for unpaid and paid program reviews (7 pt)
-Summary:

-The summary states whether or not there is bias, and the results support this statement (2 pt) An additional analysis is recommended to support the statement (2 pt)
+An additional analysis is recommended to support the statement (2 pt)

-There is a DataFrame or table for the vine_table data using one of three methods above (5 pt) The data is filtered to create a DataFrame or table where there are 20 or more total votes (5 pt) The data is filtered to create a DataFrame or table where the percentage of helpful_votes is equal to or greater than 50% (5 pt)
-The data is filtered to create a DataFrame or table where there is a Vine review (5 pt) The data is filtered to create a DataFrame or table where there isn’t a Vine review (5 pt) The total number of reviews, the number of 5-star reviews, and the percentage 5-star reviews are calculated for all Vine and non-Vine reviews (15 pt)
+The total number of reviews, the number of 5-star reviews, and the percentage 5-star reviews are calculated for all Vine and non-Vine reviews (15 pt)